andrewferlitsch/Gap/docs/tutorials/computer_vision.md

 print(data.shape)   # outputs the shape of the machine learning data (e.g., (100, 100, 3))
 ```

-By default, the shape and number of channels of the source image are maintained in the preprocessed machine learning ready data, and the pixel values are normalized to values between 0 and 1.
+By default, the shape and number of channels of the source image are maintained in the preprocessed machine learning ready data, and the pixel values are normalized to values between 0.0 and 1.0.

 ```python
 print(raw[0][80])   # outputs pixel values (e.g., [250, 255, 255])
 print(data[0][80])  # outputs machine learning ready data values (e.g., [0.98039216, 1.0, 1.0])
 ```

-When processing of the image is completed, the raw pixel data, machine learning ready data, and attributes are stored in a HDF5 (Hierarchical Data Format) formatted file.
+When processing of the image is completed, the machine learning ready data, and attributes are stored in a HDF5 (Hierarchical Data Format) formatted file.
 By default, the file is stored in the current local directory, where the rootname of the file is the rootname of the image.
 Storage provides the means to latter retrieval the machine learning ready data for feeding into a neural network, and/or retransforming the machine learning ready data.
 In the above example, the file would be stored as:

     ./1_100.hd5